angrybacon/doomsday-wiki/markdown/articles/2022/02/10/axion-mega-report.md

 cantrips and some interaction so I shipped it away because it failed to cast Doomsday on turn 1.
 My 6 cast Doomsday on turn 1 so I kept it.
 It even had a Daze as a nice little extra.
-I drop double Petal, Sea and cast Doomsday and it just resolves....
+I drop double Petal, Sea and cast Doomsday and it just resolves...
 Not what I was expecting.
 Anyways I pile something sensible.
 Clutch the Daze for any hated shenanigans and find myself watching as David's outs slowly trickled to 0.
 Again Island and Cavern do their job and despite a Surgical again on Doomsday this time the pile is resilient as all hell.